-6 Places to Find Manatees on Florida’s Nature Coast (Any Time of Year)
+The Best Place to See Manatees on Florida’s Nature Coast Year-round

 A strange sound erupts from the mist filled cove.
 It’s a cross between a male turkey puffing and a whale blowing air from its spout.
 A grey mound breaks the calm surface of the water before sinking below the waterline- a flash.
 Just long enough of a change to make you aware and short enough to make you think you’re seeing things.
 A sturdy round flipper rises before disappearing, leaving a large swirl of water in its wake.